 Heavy defeats to Liverpool and Man City aside, the Red Devils have won their other five most recent games, scoring 15 goals – including eight in their last two – and conceding just one.

 Everton’s confidence will have taken a big knock after that defeat and United look primed to take advantage.
 Selling the hosts at 0.05 looks the best bet.

-Sporting Index is the world’s biggest sports spread betting company and offers over 60+ markets on rugby covering everything from total points to a team’s kicking metres, from individual player’s try minutes to a team’s total shirt numbers.
+Sporting Index is the world’s biggest sports spread betting company and offers over 150+ markets on football covering everything from the time of the first goal to the number of bookings, from individual player’s goal minutes to a team’s total shirt numbers.

 All these markets can be traded live in-play allowing spread bettors to react to a game as they watch.
 And unlike fixed-odds betting, spread betting with Sporting Index means profits or losses are calculated by how right or how wrong you are.

 Sign up online today to enjoy the most exhilarating betting experience out there.

 Sporting news and gossip from the Sporting Index insider

 What an epic two weeks of sport.
 If you didn’t find anything to tickle your fancy then you’re in the wrong game.
 We had the world’s greatest horse race in the shape of the Grand National, one of golf’s most coveted prizes, the Masters, and spattered in between were thrilling Premier League games and top-class Champions League action.

 Manchester United dared to dream after going 1-0 up at Bayern Munich but that only made the hosts angry and they quickly wrought revenge, coming back to win 3-1.
 Chelsea had it all to do against Paris St Germain, but Jose Mourinho masterminded a clinical 2-0 win to keep Blues’ hopes of winning a third successive European title on track.
 Domestically, Liverpool took a giant step to their first league title since 1990 by beating Manchester City to set us up for a nail-biting finish.